watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

    az group deployment create --resource-group {resourceGroup} --template-file azuredeploy.json --parameters azuredeploy.parameters.json
    ```

-   This command will take up to 30 minutes to deploy all lab resources.
+   This command will take up to 30 to 60 minutes to deploy all lab resources.
 You can continue to the next task to setup Azure DevOps while the deployment runs.

 ### Task 7: Setup Azure DevOps project